muratk3n/thirdwave/en/tweets/2020/week13f.md

 # Tweets - Week 13f

-Goldtards, libertards are eagerly waiting for a dollar collapse - will it be our time..?
-Is it now?
+Goldtards, libertards are eagerly waiting for a dollar collapse - "will it be our time..? is it this time.. is it?"
 Bitcointards are right next to them, hoping to get some spoils.

 *2020-3-27 14:26:9*